llvm/llvm-project/flang/docs/AssumedRank.md

 has if it has the rank of the actual argument.
 This is the same logic as when dealing with assumed shape or INTENT(IN) POINTER dummy arguments, except that an extra cast to the assumed-rank descriptor type is added (no-op at runtime).
+Care must be taken to set the final dimension extent to -1 in the descriptor created for an assumed-size actual argument.
+Note that the descriptor created for an assumed-size still has the rank of the assumed-size, a rank-one descriptor will be created for it if needed in a RANK(*) block (nothing says that an assumed-size should be passed as a rank-one array in 15.5.2.4 point 17).

 For the second case, a cast is added to assumed-rank descriptor type if it is not one already and the descriptor is forwarded.